 What to do with leftover broccoli soup?

-This super green plant-based broccoli soup with peas and basil is the perfect bowl of comfort food, no matter the weather.
+This wholesome plant-based broccoli soup with peas and basil is the perfect bowl of comfort food, no matter the weather.
 The gorgeous Spring green colour and fresh flavours are both beautiful and delicious.
 And you can use fresh or frozen broccoli.

 Equipment